Hawks of New York State

 Red-tailed Hawk edges of forest and meadows rodents, reptiles, birds, insects, carrion sticks, twigs, lining bark and green leaves 2-3 white, or brown spotted, asynchronous* soaring and "sit and wait" hunting style first year lacks red tail and it usually migrates below snow belt

-Rough-legged Hawk tundra and open coniferous forest rodents, insects, birds and carrion sticks, grass in trees or steep banks 2-7 greenish white, asynchronous* swoops often at dusk, hovers and drops on prey winters in North America,
+Rough-legged Hawk tundra and open coniferous forest rodents, insects, birds and carrion sticks, grass in trees or steep banks 2-7 greenish white, asynchronous* swoops often at dusk, hovers and drops on prey nomatic migrator that often winters in southern Canada and northern U.S., light and dark morph

-American Kestrel farmland and open fields insects, rodents, snakes cavity nester, little lining material 4-5 white, marked with brown "sit and wait" and then swoops smallest North American falcon, tail square, long swept-back, pointed wings
+American Kestrel farmland and open fields small birds, insects, and rodents cavity nester, little lining material 4-5 white, marked with brown "sit and wait" and then swoops, sometimes hovers over prey smallest North American falcon, tail square, long swept-back, pointed wings

-Peregrine Falcon open areas, tall buildings doves, pigeons, waterfowl, and songbirds rounded scrape on high ledge 3-4 white/pinkish-cream swoops fast and low after birds endangered species, eggshell thinning (DDT),
+Peregrine Falcon open areas, rock cliffs and tall buildings doves, pigeons, waterfowl, and songbirds rounded scrape on high ledge 3-4 white/pinkish-cream swoops fast (200+ mph) and low after birds endangered species, eggshell thinning (DDT),

 reintroduction in cities